 In simplest terms, by better communication through visual management.

 Kanban is Japanese for “visual signal” or “card.”
 Toyota line-workers used a kanban (i.e., an actual card) to signal steps in their manufacturing process.
 The system’s highly visual nature allowed teams to communicate more easily on what work needed to be done and when.
 It also standardized cues and refined processes, which helped to reduce waste and maximize value.

 A new application of Kanban emerged for knowledge work as early as 2005, and an inquisitive community formed in 2007 around the leadership of David J. Anderson, Jim Benson, Corey Ladas and others.
-Their resulting body of knowledge was influenced not only by the Toyota Production System but also by the work of W. Edwards Deming, Eliyahu Goldratt, Donald Reinertsen and other thought leaders.
+Their resulting body of knowledge was influenced not only by the Toyota Production System but also by the work of management and statistics experts including W. Edwards Deming, Eliyahu Goldratt, Donald Reinertsen and other thought leaders.

 It starts with your brain.

 A picture is worth a thousand words for scientific reasons: The brain processes visual information 60,000 times faster than text.
-Forty percent of all nerve fibers connected to the brain are linked to the retina.
-Visual information comprises 90 percent of the data that comes to our brain, suggesting that our neurological pathways might even prefer pictorial displays over text.
+40 percent of all nerve fibers connected to the brain are linked to the retina.
+Visual information comprises 90 percent of the data that comes to our brain, suggesting that our neurological pathways might even prefer pictures over text.

 Four Core Kanban Principles

 Unlike other workflow management methods that force fit change from the get-go, Kanban is about evolution, not revolution.
 It hinges on the fundamental truth that you can’t get where you want to go without first knowing where you are.